stuartlynne/qlmux_proxy/README.md

      [ ql1060n0: Not Available, check if powered off or not plugged in ]

-T    is can be used in a script to return error information to a user.
+This can be used in a script to return error information to a user.

      netcat 127.0.0.1 9001 < label.bin
      status = $(netcat 127.0.0.1 9000)

+There is also a qlstatus script to get the status data.

 ## Configuration